noemimontobbio/msprog/README.md

 Several qualitative and quantitative options for event detection are given as arguments that can be set by the user and reported as a complement to the results to ensure reproducibility.
-These include the baseline scheme (fixed or roving), the events to be detected (first or multiple, worsening and/or improvement), the length of the relapse influence window and of the event confirmation period(s) with the relative tolerance.

 The example below illustrates the function’s usage and output: